jlurvey/shopping-lists-cli-orm/README.md

 Usage

-To run the application, execute lib/cli.py using Python in your terminal or command prompt.
+To run the application, first execute debug.py to create the database tables, execute lib/cli.py using Python in your terminal or command prompt.

 The user interface displays a menu with options numbered from 0 to 14, each representing a specific action.
 Users can interact with the application by entering the corresponding number for the desired action.